pbs-assess/TTTworkshop/README.md

 #### Day 2

-Running of a catch-at-age model in TMB (Template Model Builder) and importing some results into a knitr/LaTeX format to automatically generate figures and tables.
-The structure for setting up such a system will be explained, based on our experiences with annual Pacific Hake and Pacific Herring assessments.
-If the model changes then the whole document is automatically updated, including figures, tables and values in the text.
+Importing results from an assessment model into a knitr/LaTeX/Rmarkdown format to automatically generate figures and tables.
+The structure for setting up such a system will be explained, based on our experiences with annual Pacific Hake, Pacific Herring and Pacific Cod assessments.
+Code is easily shared between authors via GitHub so that they can continually build the updated document.

+If the model changes and is re-run then the whole document is automatically updated, including figures, tables and values in the text.
 This is especially valuable for assessments conducted annually.
 Led by Edwards, Grandin, Anderson, Grinnell, ...

-#### Days 3-5
+#### Days 3-4 (rough ideas)

- Participants to improve the existing TMB, figure and table code.
-They would extend code in a way that is generalizable, understandable and usable by others (e.g. R functions that are documented with options), while satisfying their local needs.
+ Participants to improve the existing code for documentation, producing figures and tables.
+They would extend code in a way that is generalisable, understandable and usable by others (e.g. R functions that are documented with options), while satisfying their local needs.
 Simpler surplus-production and delay-difference model examples could also be built.
 Participants can use